MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamTagMember.md

 ## SYNOPSIS
 Get the properties and relationships of a member of a standard tag in a team.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgTeamTagMember](/powershell/module/Microsoft.Graph.Teams/Get-MgTeamTagMember?view=graph-powershell-1.0)

 ## SYNTAX